 History, tourist information, and nearby accommodation

-The complex of buildings at Sticklepath were built in the late 18th century and originally served as a woollen mill.
-They were converted to become a grist mill before being altered once more to a forge, saw mill, and wheelwright's shop.
+The complex of buildings at Sticklepath was built in the late 18th century and originally served as a woollen mill.
+They were converted to become a grist mill before being altered once more to a forge, sawmill, and wheelwright's shop.
 Three overshot waterwheels survive; on the side and rear of the forge building and on the side of the nearby grinding house.
 Inside are 5 hearths, a large furnace, a polishing wheel, a band saw and a grindstone.

 The forge stands in a lovely location overlooking the River Taw with views to the moors beyond.
 There are demonstrations of the forge machinery every hour during the day.
 The water wheel powers a drop hammer, tilt hammer, and shear hammer to help the workmen create shapes from cast iron bars.